TQZhang04/outage-severity-analysis/README.md

 ## Background

 With people depending more and more on electrical implements inside their homes, power outages become more and more costly.
 They hinder the productivity of all computer users, limit people's ability to communicate through the internet, and overall halt the daily lives of anyone unlucky enough to get caught.
-In cases of severe weather or emergency, power outages can even limit access to important utilities or the ability to reach emergency services.
-An crucial thing to know for those affected by outages would be how long outages will last, so that they know when they can return to their normal lives or how long they should be preparing to hunker down for.
+In cases of severe weather or emergency, power outages can even limit access to important utilities or the ability to reach emergency services. **A crucial thing to know for those affected by outages would be how long outages will last, so that they know when they can return to their normal lives or how long they should be preparing to hunker down for.**

 ## Our Question